 Server: The server specifies the destination for the SRT stream.
 It is typically a public IP address or a DNS-resolvable hostname where the receiver is actively listening.

-Ingestion URL: The Ingestion URL is a standardized string (e.g.,
+SRT URL: The SRT URL is a dynamic configuration string (e.g.,

 Once the external source has been successfully connected to Spiideo and the scene, you will be able to test for an image from the camera in the broadcast.